 Public Forum on Clark and Venable: Monday, May 3 at 5pm

-The Superintendent Committee on School Names invites the community to discuss the names of Clark and Venable Elementaries.
-These are the oldest schools in Charlottesville and the first to be reivewed.
-The meeting will open with a brief joint session to discuss the process and give an overview of the schools’ namesakes, and then we’ll break into two Zoom rooms for focused conversation.
-Register to attend here.
+The Superintendent Committee on School Names invited the community to discuss the names of Clark and Venable elementary schools.
+These are the oldest schools in Charlottesville and the first to be reviewed.
+The meeting opened with a brief joint session to discuss the process and gave an overview of the schools’ namesakes (find information on the schools’ namesakes, posted on this page below).
+Then participants broke into two Zoom rooms for focused conversation.